 As touched on above, the way you use your boat will have an effect on the kind of heating you require.
 Residential boats are becoming ever more popular, particularly on the English canal system.

-Leisure craft benefit from a simpler heating solution, no one wants to spend their precious free time aboard faultfinding on an excessively complex system.
+Leisure craft can benefit from simpler boat heating solutions, no one wants to spend their precious free time aboard faultfinding on an excessively complex set up.
 In our experience, most leisure craft are winterised October – April and thus the users miss the worst of the weather.
 For these systems, convenience is key.
-We recommend diesel or LPG systems for leisure boats, to minimise the need to source and store solid fuel.
+We recommend diesel or LPG gas set ups for leisure boats, to minimise the need to source and store solid fuel.

 For residential boats, we recommend a more robust installation, generally with more than one system (e.g. diesel heater plus solid fuel stove) to keep you warm even when the canal outside is frozen solid.
 Avoiding excess condensation is another concern, this can be resolved by proper insulation and adequate ventilation.
 Service intervals should be accounted for: your system should be able to see you through winter without having to hunt down marine heating engineers at their peak season to service the appliances.